wbotelhos/blog/content/articles/graphql-with-absinthe-on-phoenix-mutation.md

 # Nested Fields

 Sometimes we need to create a record and some children of this record at the same time.
-We call these fields nested and Absinthe treats it like an `input_object` that is used as an argument of your Mutation:
+We call these fields as nested and Absinthe treats it like an `input_object` that is used as an argument of your Mutation:

 ```elixir
 # lib/app/graphql/mutations/book.ex